19th Battalion (Australia): World War II

 In December 1944, the battalion was sent to New Britain, embarking upon the transport Francis J. Parkman, and over the course of the next five months they undertook a campaign of harassment operations to keep the large number of Japanese forces stationed there off balance.
 Using barges to advance up the coast towards the Gazelle Peninsula, the 19th Battalion relieved the 14th/32nd Battalion and on 28 February 1945 crossed the Mevelo River, whereupon they began advancing towards the Wulwut River.
 At this point they came up against the forward Japanese defensive positions that had been dug-in along the Waitavalo ridge, which lay behind the Wulwut and overlooked the Waitavalo and Tol plantations.
 On 5 March, the 19th attempted to cross the river, but was initially turned back by intense Japanese mortar and machine-gun fire.
 A second attempt later in the day was successful, however.

 After this, the 19th subsequently captured a number of Japanese positions before moving on to Bacon Hill, the crest of the ridge where the main Japanese defensive position was located.
 At this point they were relieved by the 14th/32nd Battalion.
 After the 14th/32nd captured Bacon Hill further patrols were sent inland and towards Jammer Bay via the coast.
 The Australians subsequently secured a position along a line between Wide Bay and Open Bay, at which point they changed to a defensive posture, designed to keep the Japanese bottled up on the Gazelle Peninsula.
 As a result, the battalion took no further part in major offensive operations.
 Throughout the fighting on New Britain, the 19th Battalion suffered 64 battle casualties, which consisted of seven officers and 57 other ranks.
-In April 1945, the battalion was brought back to Australia in order to prepare for further operations.
+In April 1945, the battalion was brought back to Australia to prepare for further operations.
 In July, however, as it became clear that the war was about to end the 19th was disbanded as it became surplus to Australia's military requirements.
 During the course of the war the battalion suffered a total of 69 casualties, of which 18 were killed in action or died on active service.
 Members of the battalion received the following decorations for their service: one OBE, four MCs, two MMs and 13 MIDs.
 The 19th Battalion was awarded three battle honours for its service during World War II; in 1961, it was also entrusted with the four battle honours that the 2/19th Battalion had received for its service during the Malayan Campaign and the Fall of Singapore.